xmppo/node-xmpp-bosh/whats_changed.md

 maintaining/administering a node-xmpp-bosh installation, you might want to check this file every time you update your copy.

+### v0.7.6

+* Updated the dns-srv dependency to v0.3.0 - this makes node-xmpp-bosh mode robust since this version of dns-srv doesn't rely on undocumented EventEmitter API.

 ### v0.7.5

 * strict mode for almost all source javascript files.